 To X- and Y- aligned lines and line segments

 Setting the Quickdraw system variables

-Procedure: Creating an L shaped house
+Procedure: Creating an L - shaped house

 - When the Quad cursor is in the 'No Selection' state (nothing is highlighted or selected), select Quickdraw from the Model tab, click the Quickdraw icon in the ribbon or type BimQuickdraw in the commandline.

 Note: To start from the origin, use the magnetic snapping feature of Quickdraw.

 - Drag the mouse cursor to define the footprint of the building.

 Note: If the Dynamic dimension (DYN) option is on, the current values of the room width (1) and length (2) are displayed in a dynamic dimension field.

 Specify the values of the room width and length in the Dynamic dimension field.
 Press the Tab key to switch between width and length and press Enter or just click freely.
 Press Enter or Escape to leave the Quickdraw command or you can continue to create more rooms.